MicrosoftDocs/win32/desktop-src/shell/ienumuseridentity-next.md

-﻿---
+---
-Description: 'IEnumUserIdentity::Next is not supported and may be altered or unavailable in the future.
-Instead, use User Accounts with Fast User Switching and Remote Desktop.' ms.assetid: '2c8dfe36-c1bb-49f8-8847-f355cfab2984'
+Description: IEnumUserIdentityNext is not supported and may be altered or unavailable in the future.
+Instead, use User Accounts with Fast User Switching and Remote Desktop. ms.assetid: 2c8dfe36-c1bb-49f8-8847-f355cfab2984
-title: 'IEnumUserIdentity::Next method'
+title: IEnumUserIdentityNext method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IEnumUserIdentity::Next method